Is .com A Reliable Source

 3. Cross-Reference and Corroborate:

 • Is this information unique?
-A truly groundbreaking claim in science or news will be reported by multiple, independent reputable sources.
+A truly notable claim in science or news will be reported by multiple, independent reputable sources.
 If you only find the claim on one obscure .com site, treat it with extreme skepticism.

 • Use lateral reading.
 Don't just stay on the page you're reading.
 Open new tabs and search for the key claims, the author's name, and the organization's reputation.
 What do other established sources say about them?